 Hat tip: LetsEat blog

 LetsEat.at is free online website builder that creates websites for restaurants.
-Through a simple admin console, restaurant owners can upload menus, set up an RSS-feed of their daily specials, post reviews from local newspapers and mag... read more »
+Through a simple admin console, restaurant owners can upload menus, set up an RSS-feed of their daily special...
+All LetsEat news »

 More: MobileBeat 2016 is focused on the paradigm shift from apps to AI, messaging, and chatbots.
 Don't miss this opportunity: July 12 and 13 in San Francisco.